kapitanov/code-quality-research/README.md

 Most certainly I am not trying to encourage anyone to write bad code that is barely readable and them make it readable with lots of comments.

-Still, if you are willing to keep your code comments up with publicly accepted levels of quality, I could recommend you to follow these rules:
+Still, if you are willing to keep your code comments up with what seems to be publicly accepted level of quality, I could recommend you to follow these rules:

-- Your code should have at least 10% of comments.
+- Your code should have at least `5%` of comments.
   Having less than that is a sign that some compicated parts of your code are not documented well enough.

-- Your code should not have more than 20% of comments.
+- Your code should not have more than `20%` of comments.
   Having more that that is a sign that your code is overdocumented and it's likely that some of the comments are redundant.

 - While first two rules might be a viable guidelines, they are not dogmas.
   You should make a justified desicion on each case individually.

 It might be absolutely necessary to have even 50% of comments for some projects, while some other ones might need less than 1% of comments.
-  However, I believe it would be a great idea to compare your project with some well-knonw open source ones to have a point of reference.
+However, I believe it would be a great idea to compare your project with some well-known open source ones to have a point of reference.
 Your decisions must be justified, and not only by your own wismod - but on a wisdom gathered by the whole humanity.

 ## Research details and process